gurashish1singh/cookiecutter-python/README.md

 # Cookiecutter Python Package

-My take on a [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for a Python package with Poetry as the dependency manager.
+A [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for a Python package with Poetry as the dependency manager.

 **NOTE:** Only Python 3.8+ is supported.